yoshidayasutaka/mcp/src/cost-analysis-mcp-server/README.md

 - Get detailed breakdown of your AWS costs by service, region and tier
 - Understand how costs are distributed across various services
 - Provide pre-deployment cost estimates for infrastructure planning
+- Support for analyzing both CDK and Terraform projects to identify AWS services

 ### Query cost data with natural language